ahmedaliofficial/CWAPHPCSRF/README.md

 How to Genrate?

-first foo all CWA_Plugins/CsrfGenrate.php in your php code
+first of all CWA_Plugins/CsrfGenrate.php in your php code

 Your form. like That.